TarHeelIllustrated - Roy Williams Postgame Press Conference

 Roy Williams Postgame Press Conference

-TALLAHASSEE, FL – North Carolina Coach Roy Williams met with the media following the Tar Heels’ 65-59 loss at No. 8 Florida State at the Tucker Center on Monday night.
+CHAPEL HILL – North Carolina Coach Roy Williams met with the media following his team’s 98-96 overtime loss to No. 7 Duke on Saturday night at the Smith Center.

-UNC shot just 30.9 percent from the floor and were 11-for-17 from the free throw line, missing multiple front ends of one-and-ones.
-Carolina also had a stretch in the second half in which it missed 17 consecutive shots.
+The Tar Heels led by 13 points with 4:28 left, but were outscored 20-7 to close out regulation, as the Blue Devils sent the game into overtime.
+UNC then led 96-91 with 20 seconds left in the extra period, but Duke scored the last seven points to win.